hef/dbman/readme.md

       key: <key>
 ```

-* You can't specify [basicAuthSecretRef](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret) and any other field.
+* You can't specify [basicAuthSecretRef](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret) and any other field at the same time.
-* You can't specify `username` and/or `usernameConfigMapRef` and/or `usernameSecretRef`,
+* You can't specify `username` and/or `usernameConfigMapRef` and/or `usernameSecretRef` at the same time,
-* You you can't specify both `password` and `passwordSecretRef`.
+* You you can't specify both `password` and `passwordSecretRef` at the same time.

 ### Getting owner from another database CR